-Ah, middle school, as I flashed back to my ‘date’ with ‘Julie, Julie, Julie.’
+Ah, middle school, as I flash back to my ‘date’ with ‘Julie, Julie, Julie.’

 “Anybody here named Julie?”
-I asked.
+I ask.
 A shy girl stuck up her hand.
-I took her to where the equipment was and we played the Bobby Sherman ‘Julie’ song for her.
+I take her to where the equipment is and we play the Bobby Sherman ‘Julie’ song for her.

-Then I told her about my trying to date Julie in 8th grade.
+Then I tell her about my trying to date another Julie in 8th grade.